 If you have built a business, you may feel it belongs to you alone.
-In divorce, however, a business may be considered joint marital property and divided between the spouses.
+In a divorce, however, a business may be considered joint marital property and divided between the spouses.
 Your business may be your most valuable financial asset, involved considerable resources and countless hours of your time.
-If you are facing divorce, it is important to have an experienced divorce lawyer by your side to protect your interests early in the process.
+If you are facing a divorce, it is important to have an experienced Indianapolis divorce lawyer by your side to protect your interests early in the process.

 Is Your Business Subject to Division in a Divorce?